-Pursuant to Heidrick's U.S. Employee Deferred Compensation Plan (the "EDC Plan"), each NEO (based in the U.S. only) may defer up to 25% of his or her cash incentive compensation not to exceed \$500,000 per year.
+Pursuant to Heidrick's U.S. Employee Deferred Compensation Plan (the "EDC Plan"), each NEO (based in the U.S. only) may defer up to 25% of his or her base salary and up to 25% of his or her cash incentive compensation not to exceed \$500,000 per year.
 The purpose of the EDC Plan is to facilitate future wealth creation and individual financial planning by deferring payments earned today to the future.